Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/chat-starting.md

 If you don't see the *Start a conversation* blue button, check your [chat mode](#chat-mode).
 If you are in *docked mode*, select the **undock** icon next to the *Close* button.

 You can also create a group chat by adding more users to a private chat.
-Your original private chat will be kept.
+This will creat a new group chat between the chosen user, but don't worry!
+Your original private chat will be kept too.

 Unlike private chats, you can create more than one chat between the same users.
-Group chats have the **rename** option.
-You can use it to differentiate between two group chats with the same participants or simply to make the subject of the chat clear to everyone.
-Use the *overflow* menu to rename a group chat.
+You can use the **rename** option of group chats to differentiate between them.
+Or you can simply name your group chat to make the subject of the chat clear to everyone.
+You will find the *rename* option in the *overflow* menu of a group chat (see below).

-> A screenshot showing the overflow menu of a group chat
+> A screenshot showing the overflow menu of a group chat with the rename option marked

 ### How to Manage Members in a Group Chat?

 You can manage the members of a group chat by selecting the *group* icon on top of your chat room.

-> A screenshot showing the group icon
+> A screenshot showing the group icon + a list of members with possible manage options

+A dropdown showing a list of chat members is collapsed.
+You can use the *trash* icon next to each member's name in that list to remove a member from the chat.
+Every participant in a group chat can remove other members from the chat.
+Removed members can still view the history of the chat.

+Next to your name you will find the *leave* icon.
+You can leave a chat anytime.

-Click the **+ Add Members** on top of the group members list.
-Choose new members from the list.
-At its bottom you will notice a **History** option.
-By clicking/tapping the dropdown the following 3 options appear:
+There is no limit to the number of chat participants.
+You can always add new users to a group chat by  clicking **+ Add Members**.
+Choose new members from the list of Slingshot users opened.
+At its bottom you will notice a **History** setting.
+The following 3 options appear in the dropdown when collapsed:

--
--
+- *Invite with No Previous History*
+- *Invite with All Previous History*
--
+- *Invite with Today's History*

-You can choose whether to show new members any history of the chat or you can also opt to show them only *today's* (last 24 hours) chat history.

-You will see a *trash* icon next to each member name in the group chat list.
+*Invite with No Previous History* is the default history setting for new chat participants.
+When finished, select the **Add to Chat** blue button.

 <a name='chat-external-users'></a>
 ### How to Start a Chat with External Users?

+All Slingshot users can participate in private and group chats, including the external users.
+However, external users are not part of your Organization.
+That's why after selecting **+ Start a conversation...** you will not see their names in the list of users.
+You can chat with them only if you add their emails manually in the search box as shown below.

+> A screenshot showing where to write the email - externaluser@gmail.com

+### Deleting vs Leaving vs Muting a Chat

+Once you lose interest, you can delete, leave or mute a chat in Slingshot.

+**Deleting** a chat makes it disappear from the chat list of all its participants.
+All chat history is deleted for everybody too.
+So make sure no one needs the chat or its history before you decide to delete it.
+To delete a chat, click on its **overflow menu** > **Delete**.

+**Leaving** a chat is an option for group chats only.
+Each member can leave a group chat when they decide they no longer need to participate in the conversation.
+The members, who left, cannot receive new messages anymore, but they still have access to the chat history.
+To leave a group chat, click on it to **open** > **Members icon on top** > **leave icon** next to your name.

+Normally, the chat icon on top shows the total number of unread chat messages.
+When you **mute** a private or group chat, its new messages are no longer added to that count.
+This is the option for you if you do not want to follow the conversation anymore, but you still want to have access to it.
+To mute a chat, click on its **overflow menu** > **Mute Notifications**.